This post contains amazon affiliate links.

 Chia seeds are rich in fiber and protein.
 Protein is the most weight loss friendly macronutrient and drastically reduces appetite and cravings.
 Hence this is one of the best food for weight loss and maintaining proper weight.
 This is one of the healthiest seed on this planet.

 Each ounce (28 gms) chia seeds contain 11 g fiber and 4 g protein.
 Chia seeds are high in quality protein, much higher than most plant foods.

 12. High Protein Vegetables & Fruits

 When we are talking about plant-based protein sources, we can’t ignore lots of veggies and fruits.

 Vegetables and fruits are also full of proteins and essential to include them in our daily diet.
-Some of the high protein vegetables are watercress, spinach, cabbage, bok choy, asparagus, kale, mustard greens, broccoli, cauliflower, Brussel sprouts, etc.
+Some of the high protein vegetables are watercress, spinach, cabbage, peas, bok choy, asparagus, kale, mustard greens, broccoli, cauliflower, Brussel sprouts, etc.